dangtuanhuy/assembla-to-jira-migration/README.md

 ![](images/jira-issue-type-schemes.png)

+Finally you will need to acquire an API token for authentication which will be as the value of `JIRA_API_KEY` (see below).

+Instructions how how to do that can be found [here](https://confluence.atlassian.com/cloud/api-tokens-938839638.html).

 ### Environment

 An example configuration file `.env.example` is provided for you to define a number environment parameters which affect the behavior.